 As our human family faces multiple challenges resulting from an accumulation of our past collective actions, it is a good time to reflect on how we might make our current actions contribute to a more wholesome direction in the future.
-With this in mind, in the upcoming Sukhasiddhi Sunday series, as an extension of the recent series on the 12 Links of Interdependent Origination, we studied (in a past Sukhasiddhi Sundays series) the law of karma and the role intention plays in its unfolding.
+As an extension of the series on the 12 Links of Interdependent Origination, we studied (in a past Sukhasiddhi Sundays series) the law of karma and the role intention plays in its unfolding.
 While knowing the full extent of the workings of karma is identified by the Buddha as an imponderable, there is much that we can understand that will allow us to take an active role in shaping our future while holding our present circumstances with compassion.

 Karma is the law of cause and effect as it relates to thoughts, words, and actions.
 For every action we take, inevitably there is a result that will arise at an unknown time.
 Our experiences are determined and shaped by previously planted karmic seeds.
 Every time we engage in an action of body, speech, or mind, karmic seeds are planted in our storehouse consciousness.
 This consciousness flows in a stable way from one lifetime to the next.
 When the time has come for karma to ripen, the results of previous karmic actions arise and shape our experience on both micro and macro levels.

 The network of causes and conditions that shape our experience is infinitely complex.
 In addition to our personal karma, our lives are also shaped by collective karma.
 Some of these karmic seeds ripen instantly while others can take lifetimes to manifest.
 To have a clear understanding of the full extent of karma is beyond the capacity of the intellect of an ordinary being.
 The Buddha taught it to be one of the four imponderables.